I've worked at a smog check station in Sacramento, and I hope to shed light on scams/tricks people use to pass the smog check.

 Now, the "no" part of the answer.
 As a practical matter, it doesn't do any good to warm up your car before a smog test.
-Supposing you do follow this suggestion, and sit in your car for 5 minutes at 3000 RPM before handing the keys to the smog tech.
-Then, more than likely, at least ten minutes will pass before the check begins, and in those ten minutes your catalytic converter has cooled off and the effect of anything "extra" you have done to warm up your car is gone.
+Supposing you do follow this suggestion and sit in your car for five minutes at 3000 RPM, before handing the keys to the smog tech.
+Then, more than likely, at least 10 minutes will pass before the check begins, and in those 10 minutes your catalytic converter has cooled off and the effect of anything "extra" you have done to warm up your car is gone.
 You have only wasted time and gas, and looked like a fool sitting in your car warming it up.

-Myth No. 2: Fuel Cleaners and Octane Boosters Help You Pass the Test
+Myth 2: Fuel Cleaners and Octane Boosters Help You Pass the Test

 Do fuel cleaners and octane boosters help?
 Again, the answer is yes and no.